 How to Scald Milk on the Stovetop

-Pour milk into a heavy bottom saucepan or double boiler.
+1. Pour the milk into a heavy bottom saucepan or double boiler.
 Slowly heat milk over medium-low heat.

-The key here is to heat the milk, but not to bring it to a boil.
-If this makes you nervous, keep checking the temperature using a thermometer.
+2. The key here is to heat the milk, but not to bring it to a boil.
+If this makes you nervous, keep checking the temperature using a thermometer

-Boiling will burn your milk and kill other vital proteins.
+3. Boiling will burn the milk and kill other vital proteins.
 Stir continuously to prevent milk from thickening, burning or sticking to the bottom of the pan.
 Bring to 180°F.

-While milk is heating, monitor the temperature of the milk, but also stir the milk and stir frequently.
+4. While the milk is heating, monitor the temperature of the milk, but also stir the milk and stir frequently for even heat distribution.

-Look for steam and small bubbles around the edges of your heavy bottom sauce pan, then remove immediately from heat.
+5. Look for steam and small bubbles around the edges of the pan, then remove immediately from the heat.

-Allow your scalded milk to cool to below 138°F before adding to your recipe.
-If it is too hot, it can kill the yeast or bring all of the ingredients, especially butter, to an undesired temperature, impacting the finished the product.
+6. Allow the scalded milk to cool to below 138°F before adding it to your recipe.
+If it is too hot, it can kill the yeast or bring all of the ingredients, especially the butter, to an undesired temperature, impacting the finished the product.

 Scalded milk is milk that has been heated to 180 °F. Do not heat over 212°F.

-Can you use skim milk in scalded milk?
 Yes!
-But remember, it has less fast.
+But remember, it has less fat.
 If the recipe calls for whole milk or just “milk” assume it means full fat.
+Less fat can impact the texture and flavor, especially in baked goods.

 If you are like me and usually only have skim milk on hand, you can substitute 1 cup of skim milk with 1 1/2 teaspoons melted butter for every 1 cup of whole milk.

-Can you use almond milk?
-No, almond milk isn’t dairy and doesn’t have the same proteins as regular milk.
+No, almond milk isn’t dairy and doesn’t have the same proteins as regular milk so it is not required.

-Is there a scalded milk substitute?
-Not really, but you can use un-scalded milk.
+Not really, but you can use un-scalded milk powder.
 If your recipe calls for yeast, try to make sure milk is at least room temperature so it doesn’t inhibit activating the yeast.

-Is it the same as sweetened condensed milk and evaporated milk?
+Is scalded milk the same as evaporated milk or sweetened condensed milk?

 Nope!
 Scalded is milk is like the beginning stages of evaporated milk, but it lets about 50% of the water evaporate to a think consistency.